agile-ts/documentation/docs/main/StyleGuide.md

 This core is thought to be the brain of our application and should contain all business logic, that isn't bound to a specific Component.
 It holds and manages our _Routes_, _States_, _Collections_, ..
-The outsourcing of our Logic makes our code more decoupled, portable, and above all, easily testable.
+The outsourcing of the Logic makes our code more decoupled, portable, and above all, easily testable.

 ```js {3} title="MyApp"
 my-app